TetianaDies/06-clarity-first.md/thesis-outline.md

 # Voice and tone
 Voice:  confident and inspirational.

 Tone: Formal (academic), but friendly.

 # Outline
 1. A detective story for young people, written with humor
-2. The Book prototype will be illustrated in the style of a photo collage
+2. The book prototype will be illustrated in the style of a photo collage
 3. Improve fan communication with the writer, web design
 4. It will be a series of stories, edition of books
 5. Promotion of the book with the help of social networks, press materials, meetings with the author